 - ✗ Carbon fiber surface is textured laminate, not real carbon fiber

 The Eureka Captain 60” is a cleaner-looking budget desk with one genuinely impressive spec: 500 lb load capacity.
-For a $150 gaming desk, that’s legitimately solid construction.
+For $150, that’s legitimately solid construction.

 The polygon leg design — wide, angled steel legs — provides better lateral stability than the wire-frame legs common on cheaper desks.
 The controller stand is a useful addition for console gamers, and the overall aesthetic is less “RGB gamer” and more neutral home office.

-It’s still fixed-height at 30.12” and the mousepad quality is basic, but if you prefer a desk that doesn’t scream “gaming setup” to every Zoom call, the Captain series has a calmer look than most.
+Still fixed-height at 30.12” and the mousepad quality is basic, but if you prefer a desk that doesn’t scream “gaming setup” to every Zoom call, the Captain series is the cleaner choice in this price band.

-Best for: Gamers who want budget ergonomics without the flashy aesthetic.
+Best for: Gamers who want budget ergonomics without the flashy aesthetic, or anyone who games and works at the same desk.

 3. Arozzi Arena 63-Inch Gaming Desk — Best Value